ethsana/sana-docs/docs/installation/docker.md

 wget -q https://raw.githubusercontent.com/ethsana/sana/v0.0.3/packaging/docker/docker-compose.yml
 ```

 Next, create a `.env` file using the example file provided.
-This file will be responsible for storing configuration and secrets for our Bee and Bee Clef applications.
+This file will be responsible for storing configuration and secrets for our Ant and Ant Clef applications.

 ```bash
 wget -q https://raw.githubusercontent.com/ethsana/sana/v0.0.3/packaging/docker/env -O .env